EricaAnseo/Translate/README.md

     + 'Clear' the textfield or
     + Hide the keyboard by clicking 'Done'
 + Has a custom Launch Screen
-+ Uses 'Open Sans', a custom font
++ Uses Googles Font - 'Open Sans'
-+ Incluses a custom App Icon added
++ Includes a custom App Icon added
 + Supported on the iPhone 6 and up